neondatabase/website/content/guides/pg-notify.md

 ---
 title: Real-Time Notifications using pg_notify with Neon Postgres
-subtitle: A step-by-step guide to implementing real-time notifications using pg_notify in Postgres
+subtitle: A step-by-step guide describing how to implement real-time notifications using pg_notify in Postgres
 author: rishi-raj-jain
 enableTableOfContents: true
 createdAt: '2024-07-02T13:24:36.612Z'
 updatedOn: '2024-07-02T13:24:36.612Z'
 ---

-This guide covers the step-by-step process of implementing real-time notifications in Postgres (powered by Neon).
+This step-by-step guide shows how you can implement real-time notifications in Postgres (powered by Neon).
 Real-time notifications provide a way to instantly notify users in an application.
-With pg_notify and event triggers, you can use such a webhook-like system to invoke external services on specific database events.
+With [pg_notify](https://www.postgresql.org/docs/current/sql-notify.html) and [Postgres triggers](https://www.postgresql.org/docs/current/triggers.html), you can create a webhook-like system to invoke external services on specific database operations.

 ## Prerequisites